janebmckenna/milestone-project-1/README.md

 ### Design Choices

 - I envisaged that this site would predominantly be used on Mobile.
 I made the choice to use bootstrap to facilitate my design and I scaled from Mobile first.
-- On desktop view I made the decission to allow the hero image to push the content below the fold.
+- On desktop view I made the decision to allow the hero image to push the content below the fold.
 I felt the users of this site are a captive audience whom have a vested interest in seeing such a striking image of Ashley and Hannah.
 Where users had gone to the trouble of using a desktop to view the site I wanted this striking image to be their first and full view.

 **Wireframes**